ytalhatamer/DMS_PrimerDesignTool/README.md

         (Target Tm can be modified at line 60).

  ###  To run the code:
- - Place fasta file in to the same folder with the script(main and functions.py).
+ - Place fasta file in to the input folder.
  - Update globalvars.py file with fasta file name and input variables (see below).
  - Run main.py

 #### Inputs:
-All inputs are placed in "globalvars.py" file.
+All input names and variables are placed in "globalvars.py" file.
-1. Location of the fasta files.
+1. Location and the name of the fasta file.
-    1. I recommend you put them in the same folder with main.py and functions.py files.
 2. Position of your start codon in nucleotide file.(Start counting from 1.)

 #### Returns: